nus-cs2103-AY2324S2/tp/docs/UserGuide.md

    * `/list` : Lists all contacts.

-   * `/add John Doe, 98765432, johndoe@example.com, street a, 2024` : Adds a contact named `John Doe` to the Address Book.
+   * `/add John Doe, 98765432, johndoe@example.com, street a, 2024` : Adds a contact named `John Doe` to the PayBack.

    * `/delete 240001` : Deletes the contact with id 240001.